MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/agents.md

 ## Context window management

-agents automatically truncate text to ensure it stays within the model's maximum context length.
+Agents automatically truncate text to ensure it stays within the model's maximum context length.
 You can customize this behavior by specifying the maximum tokens you'd like a run to utilize and/or the maximum number of recent messages you'd like to include in a run.

 ### Max completion and max prompt tokens